scandio/scandiojs/CONTRIBUTING.md

 # Write your little module or addition

 We only demand that you follow a simple TDD approach before adding your features Have a look at the `test`-directory and checkout the `src`- and `test`-subdirectory.
-The `src`-directory will contain your feature while its under development.
-You can use the `TEMPLATE.js`-file as a blueprint.
+The `src`-directory will contain your feature as a mixin while its under development.
+You can use the `src/template.js`-file as a blueprint.

-After creating your own file (e.g. tde_capitalize.js) from the `TEMPLATE.js`-file you create your function and mix it into the Scandio.js library by calling the `Scandio.util.mixin('string', {capitalize: fn})`.
+After creating your own module file (e.g. tde_string.js) from the `template.js`-file you create your own module which mixes in functions into `Scandiojs`.
+You could also mixin function the the global object by omitting the namespace as `undefined`.

-You're now ready to test your code after you created test-file under `test` using the `TEMPLATE_TEST.js`-file.
-After adding the tests you think nessesary and letting them pass by following the intructions in the `README.md` (running jsTestDriver and firing up `grunt test`) you should open a pull request and wait for us to check it out.
+You're now ready to test your code after you created testsuite under `test` using the `test/template.js`-file.
+After adding the tests you think nessesary and letting them pass by following the intructions in the `README.md` (running *jsTestDriver* and firing up `grunt test-driver` or *Testem* with `grunt test-em`) you should open a pull request and wait for us to check it out.

-After we decided to like what you did, we'll move the code from the `feature.js`-file into the library and get back to you!
+After we decided to like what you did, we'll move the code from the `featurerequest/src/tde_string.js`-file into the library and get back to you!

 ## Submitting Changes